-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 5.1 Level of effort to identify all production locations and update supplier information.
-Intermediate Any improvements to supply chains require affiliates to first know all of their suppliers and production locations.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 5.1 Level of effort to identify all production locations Intermediate Any improvements to supply chains require affiliates to first know all of their production locations.
 Supplier information provided by affiliate.
 Financial records of previous financial year.
 Documented efforts by affiliate to update supplier information from its monitoring activities.
 3 6 -2

-Requirement: Information on subcontractors should be included in the company's efforts to monitor improvements.
+Recommendation: It is recommended to include information on subcontractors the company's efforts to monitor improvements.